magitz/ToolBox/README.md

-ToolBox
+# ToolBox

 =======

 Various scripts for bioinformatics/phyloinformatics/etc that I've put together/stollen/borrowed over time.

 I've provided attribution where I can remember I took code bits from somewhere.
-If there's something that's your's I'm happy to add attribution or take it down if I accidentally violated the license.
+If there's something that's yours I'm happy to add attribution or take it down if I accidentally violated the license.

 The [GenBankTools](GenBankTools/) folder has scripts for interacting with GenBank records.

 The [converters](converters/) folder has tools to convert files from one format to another.
 Most of these are sequence and alignment file converters.

-The [BLASTTools](BLASTTools/) forlder has tool for parsing or analyzing BLAST output.
+The [BLASTTools](BLASTTools/) folder has tool for parsing or analyzing BLAST output.

+The [SLURM_tools](SLURM_tools) folder has some scripts for managing and generating jobs under SLURM.

-Some description of the scripts in this directory:
+## Some description of the scripts in this directory

 * **alignment_codon_parses.py** -- Create datasets by codon and 1st and 2nd position from an input nucleotide alignment.